HealthCheckbox

 Procedure of Lung Biopsy

-• The healthcare provider selects the optimal biopsy procedure depending on a variety of factors, including the patient’s preferences, health, location and size.
+• Biopsy Method Selection: The healthcare provider selects the optimal biopsy procedure depending on a variety of factors, including the patient’s preferences, health, location, and size.
 Common biopsy methods include bronchoscopy, needle, and surgery.

-• A doctor extracts a small sample of lung tissue from the abnormal location using the biopsy equipment.
-During bronchoscopy activity, a small brush or forceps pass through the bronchoscope.
+• Collection of Samples: A doctor extracts a small sample of lung tissue from the abnormal location using the biopsy equipment.
+During bronchoscopy, a small brush or forceps pass through the bronchoscope.
 It helps in collecting various samples from the lungs.
-A needle biopsy involves putting a small needle into the skin or chest wall for removing tissue.
+A needle biopsy involves putting a small needle into the skin or chest wall to remove tissue.
 At the time of a surgical process, a surgeon makes small cuts to get a larger sample of tissue.

-• The tissue sample was taken for microscopic examination.
-After that it is carefully labeled, preserved, and sent to the lab by a pathologist.
+• Specimen Handling: The tissue sample was taken for microscopic examination.
+After that, it is carefully labeled, preserved, and sent to the lab by a pathologist.

 After Care